rubymonsters/webapps-for-beginners/source/11-storing_data/02-storing_name.md

 # Storing the name

-Ok, now that we know how to append something to a file, let's use that in our application.
+Now that we know how to append something to a file, let's use that in our application, and store all those names to a file.

 We could change our route like so: